 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
 The Administering Authority's long term funding objective is for the Fund to achieve and then maintain sufficient assets to cover 100% of projected accrued liabilities.
 Funding levels are monitored on an annual basis.

-The next triennial valuation is due to be completed as at 31 March 2022.
+The latest triennial valuation was due to be completed as at 31 March 2022.

-The authority is expected to pay £1.578m in contributions to the scheme in 2021/22
+The Authority is expected to pay £1.552m in contributions to the scheme in 2021/22

-The weighted average duration of the defined benefit obligation for scheme members is 15 years, 2020/21 (15 years 2019/20).
+The weighted average duration of the defined benefit obligation for scheme members is 15 years, 2021/22 (15 years 2020/21).